Our Lake Achensee Self-guided motorcycle tour allows you to venture into the heart of Austrian Tyrol.

 Another day trip can include a visit to the world-famous Swarovski Crystal factory.
 It produces the finest fine cut decorative glass and jewellery.

-To explore the lake in a more relaxed manner, you can take to the waters for a leisurely boat trip.
+To explore the lake more relaxedly, you can take to the waters for a leisurely boat trip.
 On the other hand, huffing and puffing up and down the mountain on a stem train might be more appealing.

 Getting to Austria is relatively easy; however, leaving here might prove to be more difficult.
 Besides the roads and breathtaking scenery, one of the other main reasons is the superb hotel you’ll be staying at.
 Your hosts have tastefully created a relaxed splendour of convivial atmosphere with an inviting bar, spacious rooms and gourmet restaurant.

-For an alternative tour, please use this link: Austrian Tyrol
+For an alternative to the Lake Achensee self-guided motorcycle tour, please use this link: Austrian Tyrol self-guided motorcycle tour.

 When to go:

 Day by day tour itinerary

 A morning channel-tunnel crossing will take you under the water to Calais.
 From there, you’ll be heading into Belgium.

 The first part of the route will be on the motorways.
 They might not be the most prefered types of roads, but they provide speedy access to more enjoyable routes.
 In the afternoon, you’ll be winding through the rolling hills and green fields of the pretty Belgian countryside.

 If your interests lay in military history, then Bastogne is an excellent place to visit.
 There is the War Museum, Mardasson Memorial, Bastogne Barracks and a little tank parked in the town centre.
 Bastogne is where we usually stop for a bite to eat and drink on our guided tours.
 The town centre has a big car park surrounded by cafés and restaurants.